scottslowe/weblog/content/post/2016-01-21-looking-ahead-2016-projects.md

 5. **Complete a "wildcard project."** As I said in the 2015 project list, the purpose of including this item here is because I don't know what lies ahead.
 Having this project gives me freedom to explore as new projects, new technologies, and new ideas emerge over the course of 2015.

-What I've _not_ included in this list are things like continuing to blog (which I will most certainly do), continue with [my new podcast, the Full Stack Journey][xref-6] (which I most certainly do), and continue to give back wherever possible (through [sharing materials on GitHub][link-3], by speaking at conferences and events, or by participating in mentorship programs like [vSensei][link-4]---all of which I will most certainly do).
+What I've _not_ included in this list are things like continuing to blog (which I will most certainly do), continue with [my new podcast, the Full Stack Journey][xref-6] (which I will most certainly do), and continue to give back wherever possible (through [sharing materials on GitHub][link-3], by speaking at conferences and events, or by participating in mentorship programs like [vSensei][link-4]---all of which I will most certainly do).

 Anyway, there you have it.
 Feel free to [contact me on Twitter][link-5] if you have any feedback (positive or negative) or questions.